viamrobotics/docs/docs/tutorials/slam.md

 Next, we'll install the ORB-SLAM3 binary.

 ### Installing the ORB-SLAM3 binary
-First, check the architecture of your system by running `lscpu`.
+First, `ssh` into your Pi and then check the architecture of your system by running `lscpu`.
 Depending on the output download and install one of the following ORB-SLAM3 binaries:

 * AArch64 (ARM64) (e.g., on an RPI):
     ```bash